OlssonF/Forecast-evaluation-EFI25/tutorial/forecast-evaluation-tutorial.md

 Workshop](https://github.com/eco4cast/NEON-forecast-challenge-workshop/).

 > The EFI-NEON Forecast Challenge is an open-source platform for teams
-> and indivuduals to generate real-time ecological forecasts of a range
+> and individuals to generate real-time ecological forecasts of a range
-> of ecological variables (communties, populations, phenology, fluxes,
+> of ecological variables (communities, populations, phenology, fluxes,
 > and states) in both terrestrial and aquatic systems.
 More information
 > on the Challenge can be found on the [Challenge
 > website](https://projects.ecoforecast.org/neon4cast-ci/).